Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Theoretical framework

 where the indexes $0$ and $n$ denote the ground state and the {\it E1} excited states of the deuteron, respectively. $B(E1;0\rightarrow n)$ represents the electric dipole strength for the coupling between the deuteron ground state $|\beta_0\rangle$ and the {\it E1} excited state $|\beta_n\rangle$ which is calculated as follows~\cite{Alder:1956im}

 where $\mathcal{M}(E1,\mu)$ denotes the {\it E1} operator. $M_0$ and $M_n$ represent the orientations of the ground state $|\beta_0\rangle$ and the {\it E1} excited state $|\beta_n\rangle$, respectively.
-Following Ref.~\cite{Dolmatov:2017}, we introduce a regulator $r_0$ to the polarization potential to approximate the finite-size effects of the projectile and the target.
-The corresponding polarization potential becomes

-In practice, we determine $r_0$ by fitting experimental data.
 We then solve for the trajectory of the COM of the projectile with the combined potential,

 As in Refs.~\cite{Esbensen:2008zp,Aleixo:1989cb,Alder:1975}, we evaluate the differential cross section of the elastic scattering as

 where $P_{\rm el}$ denotes the elastic scattering probability and is obtained by summing over the probabilities in the three orientations of the deuteron ground state after the time evolution with the tBF method.
 The classical differential cross section $\left(\frac{d\sigma}{d\Omega}\right)_{\rm class}$ is calculated using a trajectory defined by the adopted potential acting on the COM of the deuteron (either $V_{\rm c}$ or $V_{\rm pot}$) and is represented by